JCube001/orientation/README.md

 The value 0x55 is the header of each message.
 The "\r\n" is the footer of each message.
 Scalar is the scalar component of the quaternion as a binary float.
 The X, Y, and Z values are all binary floats and they make up the vector part of the quaternion.
-Note that you may have to reverse the byte endianness of each float as you send them over serial so they can be reconstructed correctly in this application.
+Note that this application expects all floats to be IEEE floats transmitted in little endian byte order.